Warehouse Manager CV Guide + Tips + Example

 - Prepare departmental budget each quarter and speak with management to acquire more funding when it is required.

-- Supervise activities of all workers and assign tasks based on an individual’s skillset.
+- Supervise activities of 100 workers and assign tasks based on an individual’s skill set.

 - Interview job candidates and make new hires based on a person’s experiences and skills.

-- Develop maintenance and progress reports and send them into management.
+- Develop maintenance and progress reports and send them to management.

-- Create safety guidelines on how to use every piece of machinery and successfully reduced the number of injuries in the warehouse to zero in 2016.
+- Create safety guidelines on how to use every piece of machinery and successfully reduce the number of injuries in the warehouse to zero in consecutive years.

-- Reviewed expense reports to locate areas that could be improved upon and reduced budgetary requirements by 10 percent.
+- Reviewed expense reports to locate areas that could be improved upon and reduced budgetary requirements by 10%.

 - Scheduled pickups and reached out to potential new clients to set up consistent orders.